PSMS Medan: Perserikatan era (1967–1990)

 The success of the PSMS Jr squad prompted PSMS coach Jusuf Siregar who was accompanied by Ramli Yatim to promote several PSMS Jr players to the PSMS Senior Team that competed in the 1967 PSSI National Championship, including Ronny Pasla, Tumsila, Sarman Panggabean and Wibisono.
 The combination of these young players with senior players including Yuswardi, Zulham Yahya, Sukiman, Ipong Silalahi, Muslim, A.Rahim, Syamsuddin, Sunarto, Aziz Siregar, Zulkarnaen Pasaribu etc. turned out to be a great success, making PSMS more solid and finally succeeded in becoming champions.
 West Region and qualified for the semifinals which took place in Jakarta accompanied by Persib.
 In the semifinals which took place at the Senayan Jakarta Main Stadium, PSMS faced Persebaya and Persib faced PSM.
 In this semi-final, the match took place twice, namely on 6 and 7 September 1967.
 In this first semi-final, PSMS lost 0–1 to Persebaya.
 In the duel that took place tonight PSMS did not have its star Zulham Yahya who was suspended due to a red card in the group stage and his position was occupied by young star Sarman Panggabean.
 While Persib won 1–0 over PSM.
-In the second match on 7 September 1967 PSMS successfully beat Persebaya 3–1 and Persib drew 1–1 with PSM.
+In the second match on 7 September 1967 PSMS beat Persebaya 3–1 and Persib drew 1–1 with PSM.
 Be Final brought together PSMS with Persib in the Final on 10 September 1967.